Full TitleA Proof-of-Concept, Pilot Study of Pembrolizumab (MK-3475) in Patients with Recurrent Malignant Glioma with a Hypermutator Phenotype

-Pembrolizumab is already approved to treat melanoma and non-small cell lung cancer.
+Pembrolizumab is already approved to treat several cancers; its use in this study is considered investigational.
 It works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
 Pembrolizumab is given intravenously (by vein).
-Its use in this study is considered investigational.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have glioma that has come back despite prior treatment that included radiation therapy and at least one regimen of chemotherapy.

 - Patients’ tumors must contain 30 or more mutations, as detected using the MSK-IMPACT genetic sequencing tool.

 - At least 4 weeks must pass between the completion of prior therapies and entry into the study.